 ALASKA.
 The reds have left the building, ass-backward.

 KEMP.
 A flanking maneuver by red volunteers gets them double-quick into the Park.
-Hoovervilles by the Casino are trampled.
+Literary Walk confounds them.
+They trample Hoovervilles.

 GRANT.
 Take my horse.